Knights of the Zodiac (film): Production

 Saint Seiya author Masami Kurumada wanted to adapt it to a live-action film almost as long as he worked on the manga, and in 2016, Toei Animation first revealed that such an adaptation was in development at CCXP.
 Toei later gave the film an official green-light in May 2017 with Tomasz Bagiński directing.
-It was originally to be a co-production with Sony Pictures and Chinese company A Really Good Film Company, who would later drop out.
+It was originally to be a co-production between Toei and Chinese company A Really Good Film Company, who would later drop out.
+By 2018, Toei hired GFM Films to handle international sales.

 The original screenplay was adapted by Josh Campbell and Matt Stuecken, with later additions by Kiel Murray.
-The main cast was announced in September 2021, including Mackenyu, Madison Iseman, Sean Bean, Diego Tinoco, Famke Janssen, Nick Stahl, and Mark Dacascos.
-The theme song is "Courage" by Pink, originally from her album Hurts 2B Human.
+The main cast was announced in September 2021, including Mackenyu, Madison Iseman, Sean Bean, Diego Tinoco, Famke Janssen, Nick Stahl, and Mark Dacascos with Sony Pictures joining as distributor (outside Japan) and co-financing partner around a day later.

+The theme song is "Courage" by Pink, originally from her 2019 album Hurts 2B Human.

 Filming took place between July and September 2021 in Hungary and Croatia.
 Andy Cheng provided the fight and stunt coordination.

 Release

 Knights of the Zodiac was released theatrically in Latin America on April 27, 2023, in Japan on April 28, and in the United States on May 12.

-The film was released digitally on June 27, 2023, followed by a Blu-ray and DVD release on July 11.
+In North America, the film was released digitally on June 27, 2023, followed by a Blu-ray and DVD release on July 11 via Sony Pictures Home Entertainment.